Drawing Layers

 LineStyle

-A vector of values that Makie.to_linestyle
+A vector of values that Makie.to_linestyle can handle.

 using AlgebraOfGraphics